AlexHettle/MeadowPy/README.md

 ![Problems panel showing a linting error with an AI-powered explanation and fix suggestion](meadowpy/resources/Images/Error%20AI%20tool.png)

 ### Project Management
+Whether you're working on a single script or a folder full of files, MeadowPy keeps everything within reach.

 - File explorer sidebar with create, rename, and delete
 - Drag and drop file opening
 - Open entire project folders